 - PLUS, I’ll even be including five of my current go-to smoothie recipes that you’re able to meal-prep in advance (how-to included) and chuck in the blender whenever you want.

 When done right, you can start your day right with nutritionally balanced, filling, healthy smoothie that combines good levels of fiber, healthy fats, protein, carbs and a variety of vitamins and nutrients.
 It’s easy to make the mistake of chucking some ingredients into a blender and ending up with a high-calorie, nutritionally unbalanced meal – so following a smoothie-making guide with rough ratios, is a great way to go.

 This isn’t cut and dry.
 Following ratios can be useful for creating a balanced meal.
 However, there’s no rule!

 We’ve all seen (and possibly eaten) the delicious super-thick smoothie bowls that are taking over social media.
 This post is more directed toward drinkable smoothies – however, there are still a variety of ways to keep these thick.
 This includes using frozen ingredients (especially frozen bananas) and adding in dense extras such as oats, cooked whole grains, and thick yogurt.

 This is my favorite way to make a smoothie.
 If you have a high-powered blender, you may only need a splash of liquid near the blades to get them going.
 For less powerful machines, you may need extra liquid to help blend the frozen pieces.

-- How to make a smoothie without a blender?
 While this is possible, it will also limit what ingredients you’re able to use as they’ll need to be soft/mushy such as berries and banana so you can mash them with a fork then add to a tumbler and shake with yogurt/milk, etc. You can also use an immersion blender.

 Top Tips For Smoothie Making